© Helen Johnson

 Torsten smiled indulgently.
 "Very well.
 But first we choose the Queen to lead us to the summer pastures."

 "Queen, queen," chanted the children.
 Little girls ran up to Torsten.
 "Pick me, pick me!" they cried.

 Torsten lifted his arms again.
 "We pick..."
 His eyes searched the crowd.
 "Saeunn!"

 Saeunn gasped.
 Ketil led three other young men, carrying a huge carven chair borrowed from Torsten's Hall.
-They placed Saeunn upon it as if enthroning her, then lifted it to their shoulders.
-Saeunn, looking terrified, grabbed the wobbling chair's arms.
-Ketil's gang carried her to Thorsten's wife, Ravenhild.
+They placed Saeunn upon it as if enthroning her.
+Saeunn, looking terrified, grabbed the wobbling chair's arms as the youths lifted it to their shoulders.
+They carried her to Thorsten's wife, Ravenhild.